GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 - Review of Results:

-Your healthcare provider will carefully review your results to identify any imbalances or pathogens that may be affecting your gut health. - Understanding the Findings:
+Your functional medecine practioner will carefully review your results to identify any imbalances or pathogens that may be affecting your gut health. - Understanding the Findings:

 The results will include information about various gut bacteria, viruses, parasites, and other markers that reflect your digestive health.
-Your provider will explain what each finding means in relation to your symptoms and overall health. - Personalized Treatment Plan:
+We will explain what each finding means in relation to your symptoms and overall health. - Personalized Treatment Plan:

-Based on your results, your healthcare provider may recommend a personalized treatment plan.
+Based on your results, we will recommend a personalized treatment plan.
 This could include dietary changes, supplements, or other interventions designed to restore balance to your gut microbiome. - Follow-Up:

 You may have a follow-up appointment to discuss your results in more detail, monitor your progress, and make any necessary adjustments to your treatment plan. - Additional Testing: